 Predictably, Bart says, “I want to see”.
 Ironically, that’s what Jesus wants for him, too.
 In fact, that’s what Jesus wants for all of us.
 To see.
 He wants us to see Him.
 He wants us to see ourselves through His eyes.
 He wants us to understand what we’re asking for when we pray and to look deeper than our latest catastrophe.
 He wants us to acknowledge what we desire and more importantly, why we desire it.

-When Jesus asks us “What do you want me to do for you?” it may be that the best answer is us remember that He is already in us.
+When Jesus asks us “What do you want me to do for you?” it may be that the best answer is to remember that He is already in us.
 Maybe the best answer is for Him to help make us holy.

 Image: Jesus Film Project